doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 	- Use verbose buttons instead of icons for inventory filtering? = No
 - **Weapon Sheathing**
 	- Show unreadied shields on back = Yes!

+## The End
+Hey, congratulations.
+You've made it to the end of the guide.
+Enjoy the game!